Gold Class Standards for Collision Repair

 Annual Training

-Role Representatives - Technicians who achieved ProLevel® 3, must complete six annual training course credits annually.
+Role Representatives - Technicians who achieved ProLevel® 3, must complete six training course credits annually.

 Non-Role Representatives - All technicians in the shop not assigned as a role representative must also complete six annual training course credits annually.